HGVInsurance.co.nz

 Logging truck insurance is one of the most specialist lines in the commercial vehicle market.
 The combination of extreme vehicle values, remote operations, high-risk roads, and catastrophic third-party liability potential means this is a risk that generalist insurers typically decline outright — and why specialist broker expertise matters enormously.

-The core challenge of logging insurance is that almost every risk factor is elevated compared to general freight:
+Almost every risk factor in logging insurance is elevated compared to general freight operations.

-The roads are more dangerous.
-Unsealed forestry access roads — narrow, steep, cut into hillsides with no barriers, subject to washout in heavy rain — create incident risk that simply doesn't exist on a sealed State Highway.
-A rollover on a steep forest road can put a $400,000 truck down a bank in seconds.
+Road conditions.
+Unsealed forestry access roads — narrow, steep, cut into hillsides with no barriers, subject to washout in heavy rain — create incident risk that simply does not exist on a sealed State Highway.
+Gisborne, Northland, Nelson, and Southland forestry operations run on roads that would be closed to public vehicles.
+A rollover on a steep East Coast forest road can put a $400,000 truck down a bank in seconds, with no barriers, no passing bays, and no mobile phone coverage.

-The recovery is more expensive.
+Recovery costs.
 Recovering a rolled logging truck from a remote hillside requires specialist crane and recovery equipment, often on its own off-road vehicle.
-Recovery costs of $60,000–$150,000 are not unusual for serious bush road incidents.
+Recovery contractors must mobilise from the nearest town — which may be 60–90 minutes away.
+Recovery costs of $60,000–$150,000 are not unusual for serious bush road incidents; on extreme terrain in the Gisborne region, they can exceed $200,000.

-The third-party liability is catastrophic.
+Third-party liability.
 A logging truck carrying 25–30 tonnes of logs on a public road is a severe hazard if anything goes wrong.
 Log spillages on State Highways have caused fatalities in this country.
-The civil and potential criminal liability following a serious log spillage is enormous.
+The civil and potential criminal liability following a serious log spillage is enormous — and the road clearing costs from NZTA for a log spillage incident on a busy State Highway can run to $150,000–$400,000.

 The covers that matter for logging

+Off-road recovery — $100,000 minimum.
 Standard recovery cost provisions in motor vehicle policies are often capped at $10,000–$25,000 — completely inadequate for a remote bush road incident.
-Make sure your policy specifically covers off-road recovery at a meaningful limit ($50,000–$100,000+).
+Make sure your policy specifically covers off-road recovery at a meaningful limit.
+For East Coast and Northland operators on steep terrain, $150,000 is not excessive.

+Personal accident.
 Logging driving is physically demanding and incident-exposed.
-Driver personal accident cover — with a lump sum benefit for death or permanent disability, and a weekly income benefit during recovery — is essential for logging operators.
+Driver personal accident cover — with a lump sum benefit for death or permanent disability, and a weekly income benefit during recovery — is essential for logging operators, particularly owner-operators without other income sources.

 The underwriting process